Literacy and English

 Information and Communication Technology (ICT)

-- They use the internet to find facts and learn to copy pictures for use in other work.
+- Using the Internet to find facts and learning to copy pictures for use in topic work

 Support for Learning

-In Primary 3, pupils identified as requiring support in meeting their long-term targets, are taught either individually or in small groups by the Learning Support staff.
+In Primary 3, pupils identified as requiring support in meeting their long-term targets, are taught either individually or in small groups by Support for Learning staff.
 This means that pupils in Junior School with identified additional support needs have access to a specialist member of staff who works in conjunction with their class teacher to ensure that their individual needs are met.

 Homework is very much a part of our school programme and it helps to foster a link with parents in their support of the girls' learning throughout the Junior School Years.
 As the pupils progress, they are acquiring individual study skills beyond the classroom which in turn contribute to the development of independent learning as they mature.
 We always appreciate interest and support in this essential aspect of the learning process.
 The time required for individual tasks may vary.
 However, please let your daughter's teacher know if she is regularly taking longer than the guide times.
 Homework is generally given on four evenings each week (Monday - Thursday).